etherkit/Si5351Arduino/README.md

  *
  * freq - Output frequency in Hz
  * pll_freq - Frequency of the PLL driving the Multisynth
- *   Use a 0 to have the function choose a PLL frequency
  * clk - Clock output
  *   (use the si5351_clock enum)
  */